 Protect your head; helmets save lives every day.
 Be sure you and any passengers have appropriate protection that can prevent serious injury or death.

 Wear protective eyewear.
 When you’re in motion on the open road, the last thing you need is something flying into your eye(s) and obstructing your view.

 Where it’s hot, light-colored clothing breathes and reflects the sunlight.
 Long sleeves are a must to prevent windburn, so bring something easy to take on and off.
 Don’t forget sunscreen to keep you protected during the long trips.
-Keep rain gear packed for when the sun goes away and the skies open up.
+Keep rain gear packed for when the clouds cover the sun and the skies open up.